“Mommy! He hit me!”

 And when we fall short, we must repent.
 And when they fall short, we must walk with them and help them up, knowing that the perseverance we are coaching will pay dividends far greater than the math lesson alone.

-Join 5 homeschool moms in a chat about keeping our cool and calmly carrying on:
+Watch the replay of this encouraging chat with 5 homeschool moms about keeping our cool and calmly carrying on:

 (You will receive the replay immediately by email.)